typedb/typedb/docs/pages/documentation/7-grakn-dashboard/visualiser.md

 #### Inference

-There are 3 inference settings that can be changed.
+There is 1 inference setting that can be changed.

 * Activate inference - activates inference, per query.
 It is off by default, but turn this on when you need to run queries that use inference.
-* Materialise inference - persists the inference into the knowledge base, per query.
-This is off by default, but should be turned on when running a query when you want to add the results of inference back into the knowledge base.
-* Materialise All: Off by default.
-Activates and persists all inference across the knowledge base.

 #### Query Limit